jpa203/dbt-Snowflake-dw/README.md

 - Members

-- Rentals

 - Payment

 - Location

 - Date

-A date dim doesn't exist in our schema but is a must for a dimensional data warehouse.
+A date dimension doesn't exist in our schema but is a must for a dimensional data warehouse.

 ## Bus Matrix